Afro-Surrealism: Sorry to Bother You, Boots Riley

 Sorry to Bother You is a 2018 American surrealist, urban fantasy, science fiction, black-comedy film written and directed by Boots Riley, in his directorial debut.
 It stars LaKeith Stanfield, Tessa Thompson, Jermaine Fowler, Omari Hardwick, Terry Crews, Patton Oswalt, David Cross, Danny Glover, Steven Yeun, and Armie Hammer.
 The film follows a young black telemarketer who adopts a "white accent" to succeed at his job.
 Swept into a corporate conspiracy, he must choose between profit and joining his activist friends to organize labor.

 Random Acts of Flyness, Terence Nance

 Random Acts of Flyness (2018–present) is a late night sketch comedy series created by American artist Terence Nance for HBO.

 Lemonade, Beyoncé Knowles-Carter

 Beyonce's award-winning album 'Lemonade' utilizes distinct references, narratives, and imagery originating from black American culture to convey the socio-historical experiences of black women within the U.S. social milieu.
-Throughout the album, capricious changes between musical genres highlight the fickleness of public perception towards women of the African Diaspora while the application of code-switching and colloquialisms in Beyonce's lyricism aim to illustrate the prevalence of respectability politics which has been a major tenant of racial socialization.
+Throughout the album, shifts between musical genres reflect changing public perceptions of women of the African Diaspora, while code-switching and colloquialisms in Beyonce's lyrics reflect respectability politics, a key element of racial socialization.
 Popular sources and scholastic platforms both utilize Lemonade in the sociological discourse about how generations of black American women have experienced misogynoir.